COMPLAINT RESOLUTION AT OHIO UNIVERSITY

-If a student wishes to grieve an academic matter that is not protected by academic freedom as defined below, the student should first seek resolution of the matter with the instructor.
+If a student wishes to grieve an academic matter that is not protected by academic freedom, the student should first seek resolution of the matter with the instructor.
 If resolution is not reached, the student should take his or her grievance to the department chair or school director.
 If resolution cannot be reached at that level, the student should consult the dean of his or her college.

 The student should be aware that they may contact the Office of the Ombudsperson, Baker University Center Room 501, 740-593-2627, for advice and counsel at any time during the academic grievance processes described above.